fastrgv/AdaVenture/README.md

 ## System Requirements:

 * graphics card with ample memory & driver that supports OpenGL version 3.3 or later;
-* Windows, GNU/Linux(glibc > v2.17)
+* Windows, OSX(>=10.13), GNU/Linux(glibc > v2.17)
 * optional game controller or joystick.

 ## Setup & Running Adaventure:

-The application's root directory [./avent/] contains files for deployment on 2 platforms:  1)windows (64 bit), 2)linux, in addition to source code.
-If you are NOT running windows, you do not need .dll files.
+The application's root directory [./avent/] contains files for deployment on 3 platforms:  1)windows (64 bit), 2)linux, 3)OSX, in addition to source code.
+* If you are NOT running windows, you do not need .dll files.

+Mac users please read "osx-setup.txt".
 Windows users see "windows-setup.txt".

 Unzip the archive.

-On Windows, 7z [www.7-zip.org] works well for this.
+* On Linux & Windows, 7z [www.7-zip.org] works well for this.
 The proper command to extract the archive and maintain the directory structure is "7z x filename".

+* On OSX, the command-line for Keka works thusly:
+	* /Applications/Keka.app/Contents/MacOS/Keka --cli 7z x (filename.7z)

+After the archive is unzipped...

 Open a commandline terminal, and cd to the install directory, and type:

 adaventure64.bat (Windows 64-bit)
-adaventure (Linux, gnat build)
+adaventure_gnu (Linux)

+adaventure_osx (Mac)

+**OSX note: When resuming a game, there seems to be a quirk with window focus that requires a deliberate cursor-click on the saved-games window prior to selection.
+Not a big problem if you're expecting it.**

 The linux executable has been recently tested, and runs well on Trisquel, ScientificLinux, OpenSuse, and Mint.